Who can apply for a beginner grant?

 For beginner grants, applicants can request, in accordance with their mentor and the department responsible of their clinic, the amount of protected time that best fits their research project and career objectives within the CHF 75’000.– that can be awarded.
 The percentage of salary reserved for research and the corresponding requested amount must be specified in the budget submitted with the application.
 The amount granted to cover research activities, including the social contribution of the employer, depends on the local salary range of each host institution and must be clarified by the applicant before the submission of the application.

 For project grants, the amount of time reserved for research with the corresponding salary must be guaranteed by the host institution and described in the application.
 The planned percentage of protected time must be realistic to attain the objectives of the research plan.

 What kind of costs can be covered by a beginner grant?

-A beginner grant covers the portion of the main applicant's salary reserved for research activities during the support period (direct research costs for consumables or equipment and training fees must be covered by the host institution).
+A beginner grant covers the portion of the main applicant's salary reserved for research activities during the support period (direct research costs for consumables and equipment as well as training fees must be covered by the host institution).

 What kind of costs can be covered by a project grant?